 Cost and channels are important factors in choosing between these two TV giants but customer satisfaction is equally important as you need assurance that any issues will be dealt with well.

-BT does seem to struggle with customer satisfaction.
 The latest Ofcom data for 2020 shows that BT had the most complaints per 100,000 customers for pay TV at 8, compared with Sky which had the fewest with just one, considerably better than the industry average of 5, and better than Virgin Media, with 12.

 The main issues with BT were complaints handling, followed by billing, pricing and charging, and faults, service and provision.

 Both also provide a solution for when people in the same house want to watch different programmes at the same time.
 BT will provide a maximum of one extra YouView+ box if you pay an extra subscription fee.

 In contrast, for a bit extra each month, Sky offers the Sky Q Mini box.
 This connects wirelessly to the main box but can be put in a different room of the house.
 You can connect up to three Sky Q Mini boxes and watch on two TVs at the same time.
-But beware the cost; one Sky Q mini is just £14 per month extra, but for every extra box on top you will be charged more than this.
+But beware the cost; one Sky Q mini is just £15 per month extra, but for every extra box on top you will be charged more than this.
 There is also a Sky Q app that lets you download and watch programmes on the move.